Yin-Min-Aung/OnlineJewelleryShopApp/README.md

 3. **Reports**:
    - View the top 5 products by total revenue.
    - Analyze monthly sales trends via pivot tables.

+## Setup Instructions
+1. Download all files from the repository.
+2. Place `OnlineJewelryShop.xlsx` and `OnlineJewelryStoreDatabase.accdb` in the same folder.
+3. Open `OnlineJewelryShop.xlsx` in Microsoft Excel.
+4. Enable macros to use the application features.

 ## Requirements
 1. **Software**: